Chrystia Freeland: Minister of Finance (2020–2024)

-Freeland was at the forefront of the Canadian government's response to Russia's invasion of Ukraine in late February 2022.
+Freeland was at the forefront of the Canadian government's response to the Russian invasion of Ukraine in late February 2022.
 At the start of the invasion, she stated in Ukrainian "now is the time to be strong".
-She was the first to call for sanctions on the Central Russian Bank, which were eventually imposed, and she spoke nearly daily with Ukrainian Prime Minister Denys Shmyhal.
+She was the first to call for sanctions on the Central Bank of Russia, which were eventually imposed, and she spoke nearly daily with Ukrainian Prime Minister Denys Shmyhal.